Nyne.ai API Get API key

 Async requests, polling & webhooks

 Most Nyne.ai data endpoints are asynchronous.
-A POST validates your request, reserves credits, and enqueues the work, then returns 202 with a request_id.
-The result is not in that response - you poll the same path until it turns 200, or hand over a callback_url and let a webhook deliver it.
-This guide covers the request lifecycle, correct polling, and callback webhooks.
+A POST validates your request, checks account access and available credits when applicable, and enqueues the work, then returns 202 with a request_id.
+The result is not in that response - you poll the same path until it returns a terminal response, or hand over a callback_url and let a webhook deliver it.
+This guide covers the request lifecycle, correct polling, terminal errors, and callback webhooks.

 1. queued